mlswg/mls-extensions/draft-ietf-mls-extensions.md

-The last_resort_key_package KeyPackage extension defined in this document allows clients to specifically mark KeyPackages as KeyPackages of last resort that MAY be used more than once iff no other KeyPackages are available.
+The last_resort_key_package KeyPackage extension defined in this document allows clients to specifically mark KeyPackages as KeyPackages of last resort that MAY be used more than once in scenarios where all other KeyPackages have already been used.

-Marking such KeyPackages specifically has a number of advantages:

-* Clients can make policy decisions based on the fact that a KeyPackage is a last-resort KeyPackage.
-For example, they can disallow adding a new group member with such a KeyPackage.
+Marking such KeyPackages allows clients to make policy decisions based on the fact that a KeyPackage is a last-resort KeyPackage.
+For example, they can disallow adding a new group member with such a KeyPackage due to the risk incurred by the re-use of key material.

-* Clients that pre-publish KeyPackages can signal to the Delivery Service which KeyPackage(s) are meant to be used as last resort KeyPackages.
-Such KeyPackages could support specific ciphersuites or contain additional extensions.
+The extension also allows clients that pre-publish KeyPackages to signal to the Delivery Service which KeyPackage(s) are meant to be used as last resort KeyPackages.
+Such KeyPackages could, for example, support specific ciphersuites or contain additional extensions.

 ### Format